pelavarre/xshverb/futures.md

     |pq| didn't scrub out the destructive unprintable control codes, from Sh Screen
     |pq expand| didn't either

-    |c too loud and interactive when cancelled by one ⌃C TTY INT

     |g should imply |g c, because it is last

     fix many bugs of